 Consistent with Stages Z and Za, Test Bed LLC seeks to evaluate the performance of wide-area location systems that determine the altitude (Z-axis) of a wireless 9-1-1 caller.
 The results of Stage Zb testing will inform wireless providers and public safety stakeholders about solutions that can meet requirements established by the United States Federal Communications Commission ("FCC").

-Field testing of Stage Zb campaign is tentatively planned for the third quarter of 2020, depending on the number of vendors and complexity of the technologies to be tested.
+Field testing of Stage Zb campaign is tentatively planned to begin in the fourth quarter of 2021, depending on the number of vendors and complexity of the technologies to be tested.
 All applications will be reviewed by the Test Bed LLC’s Program Manager and Technical Advisory Committee ("TAC").

 Any party interested in completing a Stage Zb application should send an email to Mr. Harish Punjabi at email@example.com from a company email account.